WfMC Awards for Case Management

 While participating in discussions of case management, and while reviewing the submissions to the ACM Excellence Awards, I see two distinct approaches to case management — one approach called Adaptive Case Management (ACM), and a different approach which meets an entirely different need which we should call Production Case Management (PCM).

-This is an excerpt from the new book (Empowering Knowledge Workers) summarizing the winners of 2013 year’s ACM Excellence Awards.
+This is an excerpt from the book Empowering Knowledge Workers showcasing the winners of 2013 ACM Excellence Awards.
 This chapter explains the difference, and how these fit into a spectrum of process technologies.

 It is important to distinguish these two.
 If you need ACM, and you acquire PCM you will be very disappointed, and vice versa.
 Both are useful in relatively unpredictable situations, but there is one huge distinction that makes all the difference: PCM requires and can benefit from a software developer, while ACM must not.
 Put another way, PCM must separate the development time from the run time, while ACM must unify these.
 This may not seem like a big difference, but it affects the very root of what knowledge workers can do, and how they achieve results.